USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 use.
 It is in the best interest of the government to waive any and all patent rights ARL may be able to assert or establish in the software.`

-If the PD has received approval from IEC chair (or the chair's delegate), then the PD MAY continue with the rest of this process.
+If the principal developer(s) has received approval from IEC chair (or the chair's delegate), then the principal developer(s) MAY continue with the rest of this process.

-If the IEC chair (or the chair's delegate) believes that ARL has IP interests that ARL wants protected, then the PD and the chair (or the chair's delegate) MUST discuss the issues to determine how to move forward.
+If the IEC chair (or the chair's delegate) believes that ARL has IP interests that ARL wants protected, then the principal developer(s) and the chair (or the chair's delegate) MUST discuss the issues to determine how to move forward.
 This discussion MAY be performed by email, telephone, or any other convenient and legal means.
-Records of the final determination MUST be kept by the PD.
+Records of the final determination MUST be kept by the principal developer(s).
 If it is determined to be in the best interests of ARL and the Government to seek patent protection, then the rest of this process does not apply.
 Do not continue with the rest of this process.

 To determine the appropriate person to contact within the IEC, consult ARL Legal.